-In short order I was able to determine the highest volume aspects of the business and soon built a highly interactive database system that could handle the data capture and validation of incoming and outgoing shipments including, but not limited to, shipping advisories, customs documents for Canada Border Services, pallet inventories and the like.
+In short order I was able to determine the highest volume aspects of the business and soon built a highly interactive database system that could handle the data capture and validation of incoming and outgoing shipments including, but not limited to, shipping advisories, customs documents for the Canada Border Services Agency, pallet inventories and the like.

 In addition, in this case, as opposed to many firms, the transaction data was directly related to their billings so I was also able to interface to their BlueLink Accounting software and, as needed, import the transaction data directly into the financial environment.
 When this kind of link can be achieved, it is a real time saver.